CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

 Go ahead and commit your changes again.
 From here on out, we won't remind you to make small commits as we go, but I'd encourage you to do so.

-In the TDD cycle, **whenever the tests go green, look for opportunities to refactor.** There's a lot of duplication in our two tests.
+In the TDD cycle, **whenever the tests go green, look for opportunities to refactor,** both in production code and test code.
+Our production code is pretty simple already, but there's a lot of duplication in our two tests.
 Now that we see which parts are shared, let's extract that duplication.
 First, let's set up some shared data:

 ```diff
  describe('RestaurantList', () => {